Luiz-Hen-Reis/frontend_challenge_e-commerce/README.md

 # Caputeeno e-commerce

-Project inspired on the Rocketseat challenge, but using some different technologies.
+Project inspired on the Rocketseat challenge.

 ## Challenge inspiration: